 You'll need the following ingredients for this delicious cake:

 - Unsalted butter.
 I use unsalted butter so I can control the salt in my recipes.
-Salted butter vary in terms of how much salt they contain.
+Different brands of salted butter vary in terms of how much salt they contain.

 And for the Chocolate Irish Cream frosting, you'll need: